 Pull up a chair.
 I have some explaining to do.

-Just over 10 years ago I became a parent.
-I have two Little Missies, 10 and 6.
+Back in 2005 I became a parent.
+I have two Little Missies now.
 I discovered early on in my parenting journey that I’m a strict parent.
 It wasn’t the plan, but, it’s the parent I am.
 I’m always harping on about something or other.
 Do you know how many times a day I ask my eldest to close her mouth while she’s eating?
 For me, I feel immense pressure to ensure that they turn into my idea of a ‘decent’ adult, so I’m willing to play bad-cop to ensure that they become the good people I want them to be.

 Relentless parenting can be so draining.
 And, oh man, I started to panic a bit.
 Dilemma!
 Our girls ROCK!
 They’re cool Little Missies.
 They ooze character.
 But, when you’re tired, when you’re exhausted, when you’re relentlessly playing bad cop, it makes you miss a lot of amazing times and special moments.
 I felt that I needed to counterbalance the harshness of parenting with a softer, more enjoyable side.
 To enjoy them more!
 Enjoy them, enjoying their childhood, something which, in the routine of the everyday, I felt that I was missing out on.